 Ease of Surfing Versus SUP Surfing for Beginners

 For beginners, the learning curve of SUP surfing tends to be more forgiving than traditional surfing.
 The larger size of a SUP board provides extra stability, making it more suitable for those starting out.
-The paddle used in SUP surfing also assists in balance and maneuverability.
+Balance and maneuverability is assisted by the paddle used in SUP surfing.

 The Thrill Factor in Surfing and SUP Surfing

 The thrill factor in both surfing and SUP surfing stems from the exhilarating experience of riding waves and catching them at their peak.
-In surfing, wave riding requires balance, skill, and agility as surfers maneuver their boards to stay in the ideal position and ride the wave’s range.
+Surfing needs balance, skill, and agility as surfers move their boards to stay in the right spot and ride the wave.

 Conclusion

 In a few paragraphs, it is evident that SUP surfing is generally easier to learn than traditional surfing.
 Beginners find it more manageable due to the additional balance offered by the paddle.
-The larger board size also contributes to increased stability.
+Increased stability is provided by the larger board.
 While both sports have their challenges, SUP surfing has a tamer learning curve, allowing individuals to stand and ride waves sooner compared to surfing.